Possibilities for Missing Multiple Tooth

 Implant therapy has a number of risks involved which the patient should be aware of before they choose to go ahead with the procedure.

 Complications that could occur due to the therapy are divided into three periods.
-There are complications that could happen during the procedure such nerve injury.
+Some complications could happen during the procedure such as nerve injury.
 Other complications could arise during the first six months of the procedure such as failure to osseointegrate.
-The last type of complications are the long-term problems such as mechanical failures.
+The last type of complications are long-term problems such as mechanical failures.

 This risk should, however, not deter a patient from choosing the procedure as they are rare occurrences.
 For patients with healthy bone tissue, an implant usually integrates without any problems and has 93% to 98% chance of lasting for 5 years with the prosthetic tooth lasting up to 15 years.